 If you’ve been following us for a while, you probably know how much we love Banff.
 For people who love the outdoors, love the mountains, love beautiful clear turquoise-coloured lakes, and love skiing in a winter wonderland, Banff is paradise.
-Living in Calgary, we go to Banff quite often and have been there close to 100 times.
-In fact, we’ve spent more time in Banff than anywhere else in Canada.
-It’s our backyard.
+Living in Calgary, we’ve been to Banff more than a hundred times, which has enabled us to truly figure out where to stay in Banff.

 With all of these visits, we’ve had the opportunity to try out a variety of hotels and lodges.
 Whether it was a budget stay in the King Edward Hotel or a luxurious stay in the Fairmont Banff Springs, we know a lot about accommodation in Banff.

 In this guide, we’re going to list out some of our favourite hotels for you to consider on your next trip to Banff.

 Best Places to Stay in Banff

 When it comes to Banff, there’s certainly no shortage of places to stay.
 As one of the most popular destinations in all of Canada, Banff has become a tourist mecca.
 Don’t let that scare you though.
 Despite its immense popularity, it remains extremely beautiful and is home to so much mind-blowing scenery and outdoor adventure, that it absolutely remains a must-do in Canada.

 Banff is also a convenient place to find accommodation.
 Due to its small size, no hotel is really in a bad location.
 All of them have their pros and cons and almost all hotels are within walking distance to the downtown core and the many incredible and delicious Banff restaurants.

 Luxury Hotels in Banff